 Jump to:

-UPDATE: the ribs won 1st place at the BBQ cook off!
+UPDATE: these ribs won 1st place at the BBQ cook off!
 Turnout was amazing, and we had a blast while raising money for two local animal rescue organizations.

 Ingredient Notes

-Vital Wheat Gluten - I use this one by Anthony's.
-Bob's Red Mill brand is widely available and also great.
+- vital wheat gluten - I use this one by Anthony's.
+Bob's Red Mill is another widely available brand.

-Jackfruit - look for jackfruit packed in brine, not syrup.
+- jackfruit (optional) - look for jackfruit packed in brine, not syrup.
 It's usually labeled as "young" or "green" jackfruit.
-I buy jackfruit at Trader Joe's, but there are several other brands available in stores and online.
+I usually purchase jackfruit at Trader Joe's, but there are several other brands available in stores and online.

-Mushrooms - I tested this recipe twice with mushrooms and twice without.
-Mushrooms give the ribs a more savory, moist, and succulent quality, so even though this adds two steps to the recipe (sautéing and blending), I decided it's worth it.
+- mushrooms (optional) - I tested the recipe both with and without mushrooms.
+They give the seitan a more savory, moist, and succulent quality, so even though it adds two steps to the recipe (sautéing and blending), we decided it was worth the extra effort.

 Don't like mushrooms?
 See the Notes section of the recipe card for details on a mushroom-free version.
-It's even quicker and easier since there's no sautéing or blending involved.
+It's even faster and easier since there's no sautéing or blending involved.

 Full ingredient list and instructions are in the recipe card below.